rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 August 16 2010, 2:30 AM  by Randall Degges

 So, you use [Asterisk][] professionally, for fun, or both, and you want to know how to optimize the shit out of your Asterisk platform?
-No problem, I’ve got you covered.
+No problem, I've got you covered.

-Grab a beer, free up the next 2 hours of your time, and let’s get to it!
+Grab a beer, free up the next 2 hours of your time, and let's get to it!

 ## Why Do This?